This website uses modern construction techniques, which may not render correctly in your old browser.

 Azure Kingfisher

 This shy bird can be observed skimming the surface of creeks and billabongs, hunting for fish before disappearing into the vegetation.
-Recognisable by its striking deep blue plumage, bright orange breast, and long sharp beak, azure kingfishers are highly sought after by birdwatchers.
+Recognisable by its striking deep azure blue plumage, bright orange breast, and long sharp beak, Azure kingfishers are highly sought after by birdwatchers and visitors alike.
 To catch a glimpse of them, listen for their calls or watch them dive for small fish at Yellow Water Billabong.

 Cheeky Yam